Little Richard: 1962–1979: Return to secular music

 In December 1964, Richard brought Hendrix and childhood friend and piano teacher Eskew Reeder to a New York studio to re-record an album's worth of his greatest hits.
 He went on tour with his new group of Upsetters, to promote the album.
 In early 1965, Richard took Hendrix and Billy Preston to a New York studio where they recorded the Don Covay soul ballad, "I Don't Know What You've Got (But It's Got Me)", which became a number 12 R&B hit.
 Three other songs were recorded during the sessions, "Dance a Go Go" aka "Dancin' All Around the World", "You Better Stop", and "Come See About Me" (possibly an instrumental), but "You Better Stop" was not issued until 1971 and "Come See About Me" has yet to see official release.
 Around this time, Richard and Jimi appeared in a show starring Soupy Sales at the Brooklyn Paramount, New York.
 Richard's flamboyance and drive for dominance reportedly got him thrown off the show.

 Hendrix and Richard clashed over the spotlight, as well as Hendrix's tardiness, wardrobe and stage antics.
-Hendrix also complained over not being properly paid by Richard.
-In early July 1965, Richard's brother Robert Penniman "fired" Jimi (however, Jimi wrote to his father, Al Hendrix, that he quit Richard as "you can't live on promises when you're on the road, so I had to cut that mess aloose".
+Hendrix also complained over his pay.
+In early July 1965, Richard's brother Robert Penniman "fired" Jimi, however, Jimi wrote to his father, Al Hendrix, that he quit Richard as "you can't live on promises when you're on the road, so I had to cut that mess aloose".
 Hendrix had not been paid "for five-and-a-half weeks" and was owed 1,000 dollars.
 Hendrix then rejoined the Isley Brothers' band, the IB Specials.
 Richard later signed with Modern Records, releasing a modest charter, "Do You Feel It?" before leaving for Okeh Records in early 1966.
-His former Specialty labelmate Larry Williams produced two albums for Richard on Okeh - the studio release The Explosive Little Richard, which utilised a Motown-influenced sound and produced the modest charters "Poor Dog" and "Commandments of Love" and Little Richard's Greatest Hits: Recorded Live! which returned him to the album charts.
+His former Specialty labelmate Larry Williams produced two albums for Richard on Okeh - the studio release The Explosive Little Richard, which used a Motown-influenced sound and produced the modest charters "Poor Dog" and "Commandments of Love" and Little Richard's Greatest Hits: Recorded Live! which returned him to the album charts.
 Richard was later scathing about this period, declaring Larry Williams "the worst producer in the world".
-In 1967, Richard signed with Brunswick Records but after clashing with the label over musical direction, he left the label the following year.
+In 1967, Richard signed with Brunswick Records, but after clashing with the label over musical direction, he left the following year.